jaco-uoeo/jaco-uoeo.github.io/machine_learning/unit11/individual_presentation.md

 ### Architecture

-For the final CNN architecture, I focused on creating a stable model with good generalization, building on insights from several intermediary tests.
-I incorporated batch normalization to ensure smoother training and introduced dropout at key points in the network to prevent overfitting.
-While it’s generally accepted that batch normalization is applied after the ReLU activation, I found that applying ReLU first and then batch normalization actually gave me slightly better performance in my case—which was a bit surprising, but worth noting.
+For the final CNN architecture, I focused on creating a stable model with good generalisation, building on insights from several intermediary tests.
+I incorporated batch normalisation to ensure smoother training and introduced dropout at key points in the network to prevent overfitting.
+While it’s generally accepted that batch normalisation is applied after the ReLU activation, I found that applying ReLU first and then batch normalisation actually gave me slightly better performance in my case—which was a bit surprising, but worth noting.

 ![3-block-vgg](vgg_architecture.jpg)
 {: .centered}